-Focusing on a several key certifications can minimize confusion and prepare automotive manufacturers to make confident decisions about choosing automotive injection molding partners.
-Let's explore the five certifications that matter in automotive injection molding partners.
+Focusing on a several key certifications minimizes confusion and helps automotive manufacturers make confident decisions about choosing automotive injection molding partners.
+Let's explore the five certifications that matter in automotive injection molding.

 Injection molder certifications that include IATF 16949:2016 demonstrates a molder’s proven excellence in engineering, manufacturing, continuous improvement, and customer relationships.
 Kaysun holds the IATF 16949:2016 certification, has held previous ISO/TS automotive certifications, and pairs its commitment to these industry standards with a deep understanding of what impacts the performance and quality of automotive injection molding.

 2. Scientific Molding Certifications